createEndpoint

 return Response.json({ userId, bookId })

-})With Zod schema (returns a fully typed object)
+})With Zod schema (returns a fully typed object):

 import { z } from "zod"